bobdavies2000/OpenCVB/README.md

     -   The Touchup application is invoked from OpenCVB’s main toolbar.
     -   Most algorithms were converted to C\# in a few minutes.
     -   Longer conversions required the improved VB.Net infrastructure.
+-   Previous Releases had a discontinued C++ AI translation process.
+It will return.
 -   A log of previous changes is included at the bottom of this document.

 ![A screenshot of a computer Description automatically generated](media/5dd47a048cd220e4dd856894c3d6bac7.png)